 Climate Change Strategy

-The Council's Environmental Health service will continue to work with Public Health England, the Food Standards Agency, peers and businesses to investigate and control the spread of food and water related infectious diseases within the Borough.
+The Council's Environmental Health service will continue to work with the UK Health Security Agency, the Food Standards Agency, peers and businesses to investigate and control the spread of food and water related infectious diseases within the Borough.

 The Council's Pest Control service will monitor changes in pest activity within the Borough, work with suppliers, peers, businesses and National Government to ensure the service remains fit for service in a changing environment.
 We will lobby Central Government as required to ensure suitable and safe products and methods are available to tackle the changing pest control challenges.